My Story

 Relapse after an all night dancing beer-fest

-I lived the following 10 years without great distress – my bladder gave me some problems, I had transient numbness and tingling and from time to time some heaviness in the legs.
-I was hospitalized again in 1986 with a relapse after an all night dancing beer-fest – dah, and for the second time received IV steroids.
+I lived the following 10 years without great distress—my bladder gave me some problems, I had transient numbness and tingling, and from time to time, some heaviness in the legs.
+I was hospitalized again in 1986 with a relapse after an all-night dancing beer-fest—dah—and for the second time, received IV steroids.
 My next full-blown relapse came around 1994.
-I was living in the beach and I remember walking the short city block to the drug store and sitting down on the curb every 10 steps to recover all the while hoping my bladder would hold out.
+I was living at the beach, and I remember walking the short city block to the drugstore, sitting down on the curb every 10 steps to recover, all the while hoping my bladder would hold out.
 Definitely not a highlight of my life.
-Having said that it was during this time that I met the incredible man who I later married and almost two decades later we are still happily together.
+Having said that, it was during this time that I met the incredible man who I later married—and three decades later, we are still happily together.

-As time went on, big pharma came up with some interesting ideas for medications for MS and neurologists who, until then, had been revered diagnosticians were forced into the role of clinicians and really have never excelled at it.
+As time went on, big pharma came up with some interesting ideas for medications for MS, and neurologists, who had once been revered diagnosticians, were now forced into the role of clinicians—a role they have never truly excelled at.
 I’ve talked to many neurologists who openly agree.
-And it also seems to me that there is generalized confusion when it come to accurate prescribing.
-Some neuros aggressively bully people into taking meds from the nanosecond of diagnosis (or before in some cases) and others follow a more cautious approach and feel that because they are so toxic that you “shouldn’t stay on them for long.”
-And then there is the interesting practice of handing the patient a mitt full of pharmaceutical marketing materials with the directive “you decide” … lets just say that, as a person diagnosed with MS, the support for making a clear and decisive choice on this matter has just never been there for me.
+It also seems to me that there is generalized confusion when it comes to accurate prescribing.
+Some neuros aggressively push medications from the nanosecond of diagnosis (or before, in some cases), while others take a more cautious approach, believing that because the drugs are so toxic, you “shouldn’t stay on them for long.”
+And then there’s the interesting practice of handing the patient a mitt full of pharmaceutical marketing materials with the directive: “You decide.”
+Let’s just say that, as someone diagnosed with MS, the support for making a clear and decisive choice on this matter has just never been there for me.

-After my second big relapse in 1986 my neuro (another one, I was living in Germany at the time) suggested chemotherapy, with this disclaimer “by the way you won’t be able to have babies.”
-Well, at the time I was in my 20′s and decided I would like to have some choice in that matter when the time came, so I declined.
-In nutshell, I have always been skeptical of the long-term consequences of the meds.
+After my second big relapse in 1986, my neurologist (another one—I was living in Germany at the time) suggested chemotherapy (now referred to as DMTs in the MS world), with this disclaimer: “By the way, you won’t be able to have babies.”
+Well, I was in my 20s and decided I would like to have some choice in that matter when the time came, so I declined.
+In a nutshell, I have always been skeptical of the long-term consequences of these meds.
 I decided there had to be another way.

 Like you, I started to learn…

-So, like you, I started to learn on my own – and wowza what a ton of information out there!
-The first food related book I read, was very compelling – and written by a board certified neurologist (Roy Swank).
-Well, no body had told me anything about food and health before!
+So, like you, I started to learn on my own—and wowza, what a ton of information out there!
+The first food-related book I read was incredibly compelling—written by a board-certified neurologist, Roy Swank.
+Nobody had ever told me anything about food and health before!

-Shortly thereafter I began to see my first naturopathic doctor (1994), got some great results and the rest is history.
-I went back to school, got my diploma in Naturopathic Medicine and started seeing patients as an intern in 2001.
+Shortly thereafter, I began to see my first naturopathic doctor (1994), got some great results, and the rest is history.
+I went back to school, earned my diploma in Naturopathic Medicine, and started seeing patients as an intern in 2001.
 I have held a private practice ever since.
-Naturopathic philosophy resonated with me from the very beginning.
-The concept that the body’s natural state is health with treatment strategies that focus on its restoration.
-BTW my primary care has been my ND since 1994.
+Naturopathic philosophy resonated with me from the very beginning—the concept that the body’s natural state is health, with treatment strategies focused on its restoration.
+By the way, my primary care provider has been my ND since 1994.

 The Status-Quo is Killing us!